mucommander/mucommander/readme.txt

  -v, --version                   Print the version and exit

 In addition to these, muCommander will interpret anything that comes after the last switch as a URI and load it in its windows.
 So for example:

  mucommander -b ~/.bookmarks.xml ftp://user@myftp.com ~/dev http://slashdot.org

-This will:
+Will:
  - read bookmarks from ~/bookmarks.xml
  - load a connection to myftp.com in the left panel of the main window
  - load ~/dev in the right panel of the main window
  - open a second window and load http://slashdot.org in its left panel
  - load the default directory in the second window's fourth panel

 Advanced configuration
 ----------------------